udaysahu1808/Geopolitical-Risk-Scoring-System/README.md

 ## Project Introduction

-Global geopolitical events — armed conflicts, political instability, economic sanctions, terrorism, cyber warfare, and diplomatic disputes — create significant uncertainty for governments, multinational organizations, financial institutions, and businesses.
+Global geopolitical events — armed conflicts, political instability, economic sanctions, terrorism, cyber warfare, and diplomatic disputes — create significant uncertainty for governments, multinational organizations, financial institutions and businesses.
 Although large volumes of geopolitical data are publicly available, converting this raw information into a meaningful, quantified risk assessment remains a major challenge.

-This project follows a complete analytics pipeline: data collection and storage in **MySQL**, SQL-based business analytics, exploratory data analysis (EDA), feature engineering, a custom-built **Geopolitical Risk Index**, machine learning model development (classification, clustering, and anomaly detection), and an interactive **Power BI** dashboard.
+This project follows a complete analytics pipeline: data collection and storage in **MySQL**, SQL-based business analytics, exploratory data analysis (EDA), feature engineering, a custom-built **Geopolitical Risk Index**, machine learning model development (classification, clustering, and anomaly detection) and an interactive **Power BI** dashboard.

-By integrating Python, SQL, Machine Learning, and Business Intelligence into a unified workflow, the system enables analysts to identify geopolitical risk patterns, benchmark historical conflicts, and predict the severity of emerging risk scenarios for informed strategic decision-making.
+By integrating Python, SQL, Machine Learning, and Business Intelligence into a unified workflow, the system enables analysts to identify geopolitical risk patterns, benchmark historical conflicts and predict the severity of emerging risk scenarios for informed strategic decision-making.

 ---

 ## 📖 Problem Statement

-Large volumes of geopolitical and historical conflict data are publicly available, but the absence of an integrated analytical framework makes it difficult to efficiently store, analyze, visualize, and predict geopolitical risk.
+Large volumes of geopolitical and historical conflict data are publicly available, but the absence of an integrated analytical framework makes it difficult to efficiently store, analyze, visualize and predict geopolitical risk.
 A common challenge faced by analysts, governments, and businesses is determining:

 - Which factors (escalation, nuclear capability, cyber threat, economic impact, probability) contribute most to overall geopolitical risk.
 - How historical conflict patterns (WW1, WW2) compare with modern escalation scenarios (WW3).